sirilcodes/bitspleaze_old/README.md

 # 💫 About Me:
-🔭 To truly understand whats happening inside a machine.
+🔭 To truly understand what's happening inside a machine.

 🧑🏽‍💻 Working on bufferoverflows, hardware attacks, and learn memory optimization.

 🤝 Open to contribute to projects related to C/C++